hhas/nodeautomation/doc-src/03-tutorial.md

 Or, if you prefer not having to reference this constant when constructing new specifiers and keywords:

-    Object.assign(this, require('nodeautomation')); undefined;
+    require('nodeautomation/global'));

-Subsequent examples in this manual assume this has already been done.
+Subsequent examples in this manual assume the latter import has been used.

 ## Target TextEdit